 Welcome to the Year 2 section of the Queen’s Drive website.
-In this section of the website we aim to post details that may be useful to parents of Year 2 children, such as homework, help videos, spellings and details of Year 2 routines.
-We will also showcase a selection of the fantastic work that our talented children have produced.
+In this section of the website we aim to post details that may be useful to parents of Year 2 children.

 If you would like to contact us by email then please use the email addresses below.
-We usually check our emails on an evening, so please use another form of communication if you have a more urgent matter to discuss.
+We usually check our emails on an evening on days which we are in school, so please ring the office if you have an urgent matter to discuss.

-The Year 2 Team – Mrs Snape and Miss Wood
+The Year 2 Team – Mrs Snape, Miss Boyes and Miss Simmons

 Home Reading in Year 2